-Undervoltage lockout is set internally at 2.5 V but can be increased using the enable pin.
+Undervoltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
 The output voltage startup ramp is controlled by the slow-start pin that can also be configured for sequencing or tracking.
-An open-drain power-good signal indicates the output is within 92% to 109% of the nominal voltage.
+An open-drain power-good signal indicates the output is within 92% to 109% of its nominal voltage.

-A wide switching frequency range allows efficiency and external component size to be optimized.
-Frequency foldback and thermal shutdown protects the part during an overload condition.
+A wide switching-frequency range allows optimization of efficiency and external component size.
+Frequency foldback and thermal shutdown protect the part during an overload condition.

-The TPS57160-Q1 device is available in a 10-pin thermally enhanced MSOP-PowerPAD[TM] (DGQ) or 10-pin VSON (DRC) package.
-The Z-suffix offers reduced delamination compared to standard device.
+The TPS57140-Q1 is available in a 10-pin thermally enhanced MSOP-PowerPADTM package (DGQ) and a 10-pin VSON package (DRC).